-FS 101 Freshman Seminar (Fall, Spring) 2 hrs.
+ECF 101 Foundations (Fall, Spring)

-Within the framework of a Christian environment, FS 101 enhances the positive transition from high school to Emmanuel College, develops personal relationships, builds an understanding of and respect for diversity, fosters cultural literacy, and strengthens academic success.
+Within the framework of a Christian environment, ECF 101 enhances the positive transition from high school to Emmanuel College, develops personal relationships, builds an understanding of and respect for diversity, fosters cultural literacy, and strengthens academic success.
 The course, which will include group activities and innovative teaching styles, will be taught by a faculty/staff instructor and a peer instructor.